• Skip to primary navigation

 (*This post is sponsored by Franz Gluten Free Bakery.
 All opinions are my own.)

-When Franz Bakery told me they are creating a new gluten free blueberry bread, I knew I had to create something delicious with it!
-A speedy breakfast is important so I wanted to create a breakfast you can have in a hurry.
+When Franz Bakery told me they were creating a new gluten free blueberry bread, I knew I had to create something delicious with it!
+A speedy breakfast is important, so I wanted to create a breakfast you can have quickly.

 You know those mornings when everyone is scrambling to get out the door?
 Well, these gluten free blueberry muffins can save you a ton of time.
 You can prepare them ahead of time and pop them in the freezer.
 Then grab a few out when you wake up, and everyone can eat on the go.